4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 .. image:: images/color_mask_marking.png
    :alt: Select color and opacity of mask marking.

-After selection of color use **Change mask color** button to confirm.
+After the selection of color use the **Change mask color** button to confirm.
-Mask marker opacity can be changed with a spin box in lower right corner.
+Mask marker opacity can be changed with a spin box in the lower right corner.

 Segmentation parameters